bbatsov/blog/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.markdown

   own is listed as having a "perfect" Linux compatability in openprinting.org.
 If this is perfect I cannot begin to imagine what is "poor" compatibility.

+**Crappiest suspend/resume support** - laptop goes to sleep, but doesn't wake up.
+Wireless dies after wake up.
+Suspend/resume used to be something mythical to most Linux users.
+Recently the situation has improved a bit it's still light years away from what you get with Windows/OSX.

 I'll stop writing about the driver problems now, because they affect so many thing.
 Even my fairly advanced mouse is missing some functions